 For most people, the word “coffee” conjures up an image of a drink – maybe a black filter coffee, a latte, or a home-brewed cuppa with a dash of milk.
 It might even have whipped cream and chocolate sprinkles or be an ice-cold beverage for a summer’s day.

 And for some people, this is just a caffeine kick to help them through their day.
 For others, it’s a specialty beverage full of complex flavours and aromas.
-But no matter why we drink it, we drink a lot of it: according to The British Coffee Association, coffee-lovers around the globe coffee a staggering two billion cups of coffee every single day.
+But no matter why we drink it, we drink a lot of it: according to The British Coffee Association, coffee-lovers around the globe drink a staggering two billion cups of coffee every single day.

 Yet let’s break it down even further – what actually is this beverage?
 Well, it’s roasted coffee beans (or rather, seeds, but more on that to come!) that have been ground and then put in hot water so that their flavours and aromas are extracted.
 The grounds are, most of the time but not always, filtered out.
 Milk, syrups, and more may also be added.